vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/server-administration/storage-service-administration/job-manager.md

 # Job Manager

-The job here refers to the two commands `compact` and `flush` running at the storage layer.
+The job here refers to the long tasks running at the storage layer.
+For example, `compact` and `flush`.
 The manager means to manage the jobs.
 For example, you can run, show, stop and recover jobs.

 ## Statements List

-### submit compact / flush
+### submit job compact / flush

-The `submit compact/flush` statement creates a new job and returns the job ID in the job manager, and executes the `compact/flush` command in the storage.
+The `submit job compact/flush` statement creates a new job and returns the job ID in the job manager, and executes the `compact/flush` command in the storage.
 The example is as follows:

 ```ngql
 ==============